 Adults feed on nectar.

-– Monarch eggs are small, about the size of a pinhead.
-They hatch in about 3-4 days.
+Eggs – Monarch eggs are small, about the size of a pinhead.
+They hatch in about 3 to 4 days.

-– The larva that hatches is about 0.5 cm (0.2 in.).
+Larva (caterpillar) – The larva that hatches is about 5 mm (0.2 in.).
 This stage lasts about 2 weeks.
 Within this time, the larva will molt 5 times.

-Adult monarch butterflies that emerge in spring and early summer live 4-5 weeks.
+- Adult monarch butterflies that emerge in spring and early summer live 4 to 5 weeks.

-Migrating generations, which emerge in late summer and fall, live 8-9 months.
+Migrating generations, which emerge in late summer and fall, live 8 to 9 months.